Cutting to the chase, here are the fastest web hosts and who we think each is best for:

 It's no secret – the fastest web hosting is the best web hosting.
+So which one should you choose in March 2024?

 Google engineers have found that many Internet users get frustrated by waiting even 400 milliseconds for a website to load.